verifa/website/posts/the-verifa-community-it-takes-a-village.md

 ## Our child

-At Verifa, we have some awesome enablers that strengthens us:
+At Verifa, we have some awesome enablers that strengthen us:

 - **VeriFriday:** Dedicated time away from customers to improve, reflect, share and discuss ideas - either together or individually.
 - **VeriConf:** An annual retreat where we meet, bond and dig into the future (and past) of Verifa and the industry.